 Atlanta Pedestrian Accident Lawyers Find Pedestrian Accidents are on the Rise

 An unsettling national trend is tragically claiming the lives of thousands across America.
-In Georgia, the number of pedestrian accident is at its highest since 1997.
+In Georgia, the number of pedestrian accidents is at its highest since 1997.
 Annually, close to 200 pedestrians are killed by cars and trucks across the state and this figure appears to still be on the rise.
 Many fatal pedestrian accidents occur in metro Atlanta, where multiple lane roads are clogged with traffic and many roads lack sidewalks or adequate safe areas for those on foot.

 A national study released by Smart Growth America last year ranked Atlanta as one of the most dangerous large metropolitan areas for pedestrians.
 It stated that between the years 2003 and 2012, 839 pedestrians died in Atlanta alone.
 Several roadways were identified as presenting the greatest dangers, including: